 Although chartered and headquartered in the State of Wyoming, Commercium Bank will be able to operate in most US States and territories under a unified regulatory framework through reciprocity agreements.

-Commercium Financial will be a full digitized bank offering a blend of traditional banking and new to the market digital asset and securities products.
+Commercium Financial will be a full digitized bank offering blend of traditional banking and new to the market digital asset and securities products.

 Regulatory driven at the outset to ensure full adherence to all regulations, ably supported by the new to the market immutable blockchain technology being introduced.